 Rocky Ruggiero is originally from Providence, RI.
 He is a graduate of the College of the Holy Cross where he majored in Art History and Pre-Medicine.
 In 1996 he was awarded a Florence Fellowship by Syracuse University where he continued his art historical studies at a graduate level in Florence, Italy, and later received his Ph.D. in Art History and Visual Culture from the University of Exeter, UK.
-He lived in Florence for the past twenty years teaching for various American universities including Syracuse, Kent State, Vanderbilt, Boston College, as well as the Jay Pritzker Academy Summer Program in Florence.
+He lived in Florence for the past twenty years teaching art history for various American universities including Syracuse, Kent State, Vanderbilt, Boston College, as well as the Jay Pritzker Academy Summer Program in Florence.

-Ruggiero starred in various TV documentaries concerning the Italian Renaissance including the History Channel series “Engineering an Empire: Da Vinci’s World” episode as an expert witness and “Museum Secrets: the Uffizi Gallery”, as well as the recent NatGeo/NOVA PBS program on the architecture of Brunelleschi “Great Cathedral Mystery”, etc..
+Ruggiero starred in various TV documentaries concerning the Italian Renaissance including the History Channel series “Engineering an Empire: Da Vinci’s World” episode as an expert witness and “Museum Secrets: the Uffizi Gallery”, as well as the recent NatGeo/NOVA PBS program on the architecture of Brunelleschi “Great Cathedral Mystery”.